Caddickbrown/SApps/Algorithmix/Algorithmix - README.md

 5 love hate passion envy anger calm greed happiness sadness 6 pop art
 7 pen origami paint spray photography sculpture

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.